 PHINICS, an initiative funded by the U.S. Coast Guard, examines how mobile devices can streamline data entry from the field, leading to a more complete, rapid and accurate common operating picture.

 Social Media Working Group for Emergency Services and Disaster Management (SMWG)

 The SWMG (formally VSMWG) provides recommendations to the emergency preparedness and response community on the safe and sustainable use of social media technologies before, during and after emergencies.
 For more information, visit the SWMG collaboration site on the First Responder Communities of Practice.

 The vUSA program demonstrates best practices for incident management information sharing across the first responder community. vUSA uses four guiding principles in its foundation: improving sharing and collaboration at all levels of government, building on existing investments, maintaining data rights and ownership and partnering to ensure resilience.
 Watch the Virtual USA video.

 Wireless Emergency Alerts (WEA)

 WEA transmit geographically targeted emergency alert text messages to members of the general public via their WEA-enabled wireless mobile devices.
-FRG assesses technologies capable of accepting and aggregating alerts from alert originators and delivering validated, geographically targeted emergency alerts and warnings to the public, allowing them to respond.
+S&T assesses technologies capable of accepting and aggregating alerts from alert originators and delivering validated, geographically targeted emergency alerts and warnings to the public, allowing them to respond.
 Watch the Wireless Emergency Alerts (WEA) Enabled Devices and Wireless Emergency Alerts (WEA) Localized Messages videos.

 CAD to CAD